Rosika Schwimmer

 In 1915, after attending the International Congress of Women in The Hague, she worked with other feminists to persuade foreign ministers in Europe to support the creation of a body to peacefully mediate world affairs and was instrumental in convincing Henry Ford to charter the Peace Ship.
 From 1916 to 1918, Schwimmer lived in Europe working on various plans to end the war.
-With the establishment of the First Hungarian Republic, she was appointed as one of the world's first female ambassadors (from Hungary to Switzerland) in 1918.
+In 1918, with the establishment of the First Hungarian Republic, she was appointed the first woman diplomat, as Hungarian Minister Plenipotentiary to Switzerland.
 When the Republic was toppled by a coup d'état, she fled to the United States, renouncing her Hungarian citizenship.

 Applying for naturalization, Schwimmer was rejected on the basis of her pacifism.
 The case was overturned on appeal in 1928, and the following year the appeal was overturned by the U.S. Supreme Court in the decision United States v.
 Schwimmer.
 For the remainder of her life, she remained stateless.
 Unable to work because of ill-health and a smear campaign, she was supported by loyal friends.

 In 1935, Schwimmer and Mary Ritter Beard established the World Center for Women's Archives to create an educational reference for women's history and document the individual and organizational achievements of influential women.
 She was one of the first world federalists, proposing a world government in 1937.
 Nominated for the Nobel Peace Prize in 1948, she died before the committee decided not to award it that year.
 In 1952, naturalization laws in the United States were changed to allow for conscientious objection.